wendy-ha18/website/content/en/docs/v3.6/tasks/operator/how-to-migrate.md

 `migrate` to transform etcd v2 data model to v3 data model.

+{{% alert color="warning" %}}
-> [!Warning] **Deprecated functionality:**
+<i class="fas fa-exclamation-triangle mr-1"></i>  **Deprecated functionality:**

->
-> The `etcdctl migrate` command was removed in etcd v3.5.0 ([pull/12971](https://github.com/etcd-io/etcd/pull/12971)).
+The `etcdctl migrate` command was removed in etcd v3.5.0 ([pull/12971](https://github.com/etcd-io/etcd/pull/12971)).
 If your etcd cluster is already running v3.5 or higher, you can no longer migrate v2 data to v3 using this method.

->
-> You **must use etcdctl v3.4 or earlier** to perform the migration ([CHANGELOG-3.5](https://github.com/etcd-io/etcd/blob/main/CHANGELOG/CHANGELOG-3.5.md#etcdctl-v3-3)).
+You **must use etcdctl v3.4 or earlier** to perform the migration ([CHANGELOG-3.5](https://github.com/etcd-io/etcd/blob/main/CHANGELOG/CHANGELOG-3.5.md#etcdctl-v3-3)).
 However please take appropriate precautions when using it, as it is no longer officially supported or tested in recent releases.
+{{% /alert %}}

 ## Pre-requisites